runtimeverification/k/k-distribution/tutorial/1_k/4_imp++/lesson_3/README.md

-To state which constructs are to be considered to generate transitions in the generated language model, and for other reasons, too, the K tool allows you to tag any productions and any rules.
+To state which constructs are to be considered to generate transitions in the generated language model, and for other reasons, too, the K tool allows you to tag any production and any rule.
 You can do this the same way we tagged rules with the `structural` keyword in earlier tutorials: put the tag in brackets.
 You can associate multiple tags to the same construct or rule, and more than one construct or rule can have the same tag.
 As an example, let us